-This program is for registered nurses who do not have a bachelor's degree who seek to complete both bachelor's and master's degrees concurrently.
-Graduates may teach in academic nursing programs or assume positions in allied health programs as nurse educators in staff development or serve in roles related to population health education.
+This program is for licensed nurses who seek to complete both bachelor's and master's degrees concurrently.
+Graduates may teach in academic nursing programs, assume positions in allied health programs as nurse educators in staff development or serve in roles related to population health education.

 Integration of Faith and Learning

 The Department of Nursing facilitates an academic environment that promotes the integration of faith and learning in personal and professional life.
 The department’s rigorous curriculum across programs are designed to present course content from a Christian worldview.
 Personal faith and spiritual care in nursing are paramount in optimally caring for individuals and their families.